UMKC IHD Staff and UCEDD Advisory Leadership Team members, fall 2018

-The UMKC Institute for Human Development is one of 67 national University Centers for Excellence on Developmental Disabilities (UCEDD) in every state and territory.
-The Institute for Human Development began in the late 1970s as the UMKC Institute for Community Studies.
-At that time, the Administration on Developmental Disabilities and the Missouri Planning Council for Developmental Disabilities were encouraging expansion of community based programs for people with developmental disabilities.
-To this end, in 1977 the Institute for Community Studies established the Missouri University Center for Excellence (UCEDD).
-The new UCEDD specifically addressed consumer-identified needs from a community based perspective.
-Given Missouri’s dual rural and urban nature, the expectation was that the program would be outreach oriented and responsive to needs across the state.
+The UMKC Institute for Human Development (UMKC IHD) began in the late 1970s as the UMKC Institute for Community Studies.
+At that time, the Administration on Developmental Disabilities and the Missouri Planning Council for Developmental Disabilities were encouraging expansion of community-based programs for people with developmental disabilities.
+In 1977, the Institute for Community Studies established the Missouri University Center for Excellence (UCEDD).
+The new UCEDD specifically addressed consumer-identified needs from a community-based perspective.
+The program was outreach oriented and responsive to both rural and urban needs across the state.

-The Institute for Human Development works with a multitude of partners to respond to needs at the local, state, and national level.
-IHD projects span the full range of the human condition and life cycle, from prevention to gerontology and address varying community needs, from urban mission to Latino community development in rural counties.
+Today, UMKC IHD works with a multitude of partners to respond to needs at the local, state, and national level.
+Projects span the full range of the human condition and life cycle, from infancy to late adulthood.

 The mission of UMKC Institute for Human Development is to develop partnerships for effective social change.